hidden-spectrum/swift-translate/README.md

 - Hidden Spectrum is not liable for loss of data, file corruption, or inaccurate/offensive translations (or any subsequent bad app reviews due to aforementioned inaccuracies) 🙅🏻‍♂️

 **👉 Note:** By default, your catalogs *WILL NOT* be overwritten, instead a copy will be made with `.loc` extension.
-If you wish to overwrite your catalogs, be sure they are checked into your repository or backed up, and use the `--overwrite` CLI argument.
+If you wish to overwrite your catalogs, be sure they are checked into your repository or backed up, then use the `--overwrite` CLI argument.

 Ok, with that out of the way let's get into the fun stuff...